 And many more, plus some annual requirements depending on the state

-Business owners and partners will only be required to login to their respective websites and fill in the blanks, attend a few online meetings and digitally sign papers while the incorporation service does the rest.
+Business owners and partners will only be required to log in to their respective websites, fill in the blanks, attend a few online meetings, and digitally sign papers.
+At the same time, the incorporation service does the rest.

 While more affordable online legal services such as Incfile and Legalzoom can also get your business up to speed, sometimes you can get what you pay for, a good chance of something going wrong.

-What your business cannot afford are any mistakes during incorporation and those mistakes can be costly and time-consuming.
+Your business cannot afford any mistakes during incorporation, and those mistakes can be costly and time-consuming.

 There are plenty of incorporation services out there, which is why there are so many startups that have quickly turned into profitable companies in the past few years.
 Because the incorporation process is mostly standard and these companies act as guiding hands for a fee.